 - Mass shootings

 It’s thought that PTSD may be a survival or coping mechanism created by the brain, and it’s thought that the flashbacks, apprehension, or anxiety felt by those with PTSD is the brain’s way of keeping them mindful of potential future danger.
-When the brain does this, it may not actually be conscious of the fact that the flashbacks and emotional issues are doing more harm than good.
+When the brain does this, it may not be conscious that the flashbacks and emotional issues are doing more harm than good.

 It may also be related to an overactive fight-or-flight response.
-This state of hyperarousal often happens in response to a state of acute stress or danger and results in a large amount of adrenaline being released into the system, along with other stress hormones.
+This state of hyperarousal often happens in response to acute stress or danger and results in a large amount of adrenaline being released into the system and other stress hormones.
 In those with PTSD, the number of stress hormones like adrenaline is often measured and found to be at abnormally high levels.

 Who is at risk?

 Those at risk for developing post-traumatic stress disorder are anyone who has previously endured or witnessed traumatic events.
-While men and women are both able to develop PTSD, women are more than twice as likely to develop PTSD than men (10% for women and 4% for men).
+While men and women can develop PTSD, women are more than twice as likely to develop PTSD than men (10% for women and 4% for men).

-Another risk factor is a limited or even non-existent support network at home following the event.
-This is one of the more common features of those who develop post-traumatic stress disorder, and this lack of support can lead to an increased sense of estrangement.
+Another risk factor is a limited or non-existent support network at home following the event.
+This is one of the more common features of those who develop post-traumatic stress disorder, and this lack of support can lead to increased estrangement.

 Those with a history of mental illness or mental health issues may also have an increased likelihood of developing PTSD.
 This can include anxiety or panic disorders, bipolar disorder, depression, or compulsion disorders.
 Additional unrelated stress or trauma adjacent to the primary trauma event can also contribute to higher rates of post-traumatic stress disorder.